-Functions of the full Council
+Functions of the Full Council

-- 4.2 Only the Council will exercise the following functions: - a. adopting and changing the Constitution; - b. approving and adopting the policy framework and the budget - c. subject to the urgency procedure contained in the Access to Information Procedure Rules in Part 4 of this Constitution, making decisions about any matter in the discharge of a Cabinet function which is covered by the policy framework or the budget where the decision maker is minded to make it in a manner which would be contrary to the policy framework or contrary to or not wholly in accordance with, the budget; - d. appointing the Leader of the Council; - e. agreeing and/or amending the terms of reference for committees of Council, deciding on their composition and making appointments to them; - f. agreeing the mechanism for appointments to outside bodies; - g. adopting an allowances scheme under Article 2.5; - h. changing the name of the Borough, conferring the title of honorary alderman or freedom of the Borough; - i. confirming the appointment of the Head of Paid Service: - j. making, amending, revoking, re-enacting or adopting bylaws and promoting or opposing the making of local legislation or bills; - k. all local choice functions set out in Part 3 of this Constitution which the Council decides should be undertaken by itself rather than the Cabinet; and - I. all other matters which, by law, must be reserved to Council.
+- 4.2 Only the Council will exercise the following functions: - a. adopting and changing the Constitution; - b. approving and adopting the policy framework and the budget - c. subject to the urgency procedure contained in the Access to Information Procedure Rules in Part 4 of this Constitution, making decisions about any matter in the discharge of a Cabinet function which is covered by the policy framework or the budget where the decision maker is minded to make it in a manner which would be contrary to the policy framework or contrary to or not wholly in accordance with, the budget; - d. appointing the Leader of the Council; - e. agreeing and/or amending the terms of reference for committees of Council, deciding on their composition and making appointments to them; - f. agreeing the mechanism for appointments to outside bodies; - g. adopting an allowances scheme under Article 2.5; - h. changing the name of the Borough, conferring the title of honorary alderman or freedom of the Borough; - i. confirming the appointment and dismissal of the Head of Paid Service, and the dismissal of the Monitoring Officer and Section 151 officer; - j. making, amending, revoking, re-enacting or adopting bylaws and promoting or opposing the making of local legislation or bills; - k. all local choice functions set out in Part 3 of this Constitution which the Council decides should be undertaken by itself rather than the Cabinet; and - I. all other matters which, by law, must be reserved to Council.